Answering that question, and then driving toward the answer, is one of the most important quests nonprofit teams must undertake.

 You can also try working through a series of prompts with your team to inspire your vision statement.
 Learning Strategies shares various brainstorming prompts like the following:

 Imagine that you look up from your desk and you find yourself in an auditorium in which someone is speaking and announcing an award.
 You realize that the person speaking is _____________ and the award is the _______________ which goes to the organization which has __________________.
-The presenter says, “At no time in the history of the award until now has the judges been in unanimous agreement of the organization most deserving of this award.
+The presenter says, “At no time in the history of the award until now have the judges been in unanimous agreement of the organization most deserving of this award.
 And this year the award goes to (this organization).”
 There is a standing ovation, as people get out of their chairs to applaud.
 When the applause dies down, the presenter goes on to list all the accomplishments that made this organization deserving.
 Listen to what the presenter is saying (brief silence) Fill it in… what was it that the organization accomplished?It’s unlikely you’ll finalize your vision statement in just one day (in fact, you shouldn’t).
 Click To Tweet

 Exercises like these can get your group’s wheels turning, and takes the pressure off of coming up with a vision statement out of thin air.
 But this is just the start.
 When we lead vision statement development sessions, we choose from over two dozen tried and true exercises that work groups toward effective vision statement development, and customize each session to the specific needs and dynamics of each group.
 If you’re interested in learning more about the process, I’d be happy to chat with you about it.A vision statement expresses the future you want to create.
 Click To Tweet